boostorg/graph/doc/read_graphviz.rst

 GraphViz_ DOT language and builds a BGL graph that captures that description.
 Using these functions, you can initialize a graph using data stored as text.

-The ``BOOST_GRAPH_USE_SPIRIT_PARSER`` macro may be defined before including ``<boost/graph/graphviz.hpp>`` to include a previous parser implementation, with the same interface, that uses Spirit for its implementation.
-The main advantage of that version is that it supports subgraphs to a limited extent, while the new parser does not support them at all.

 The DOT language can specify both directed and undirected graphs, and ``read_graphviz`` differentiates between the two.
 One must pass